Berkeley-MDes/tdf-fa24-beibei07/README.md

 Random (100-300): https://youtu.be/kYl4h5hGSbs

 ### "Blink Outside"
 At this point I feel very intrigued by changing periodicity and introducing randomness to the system.
-So I choose "make it blink outside" mini project as an exploration into how to use priodicity to manipulate perpherial devices (LED light).
+So I choose "make it blink outside" as an exploration into how to use priodicity to manipulate perpherial devices (LED light).
 <div align="center">
   <img src="https://github.com/user-attachments/assets/4ad48045-17f0-41b2-9f17-2f94ba22d193" alt="end points" width="80%"/>
 </div>